 ARTICLE 14.
-AMEND GENERAL BYLAWS §4-14 - POLICE CHIEF / DEPUTY POLICE CHIEF
+AMEND GENERAL BYLAWS §4-14 - POLICE CHIEF/DEPUTY POLICE CHIEF

-To see if the Town will vote to amend the Town's General Bylaws §4-14, to create the position of Deputy Police Chief, or take any other action relative thereto.
+To see if the Town will vote to amend the Town's General Bylaws §4-14, to create the non-civil service position of Deputy Police Chief, or take any other action relative thereto.